-The net proceeds from the sale of the shares will be approximately \$25.8 million (\$29.7 million if the underwriters' over-allotment option is exercised in full).
-We expect to make a capital contribution of these proceeds to Philadelphia Suburban Water (if the underwriters' over-allotment option is exercised in full, we expect to make a capital contribution of \$27.3 million to Philadelphia Suburban Water and the balance will be used by us for general corporate purposes).
-We expect that Philadelphia Suburban Water will use the proceeds contributed by us to reduce outstanding debt under its revolving credit agreement incurred for capital expenditures and for acquisitions of water systems.
+Based on current market conditions, we anticipate that the net proceeds from the sale of the shares will be approximately \$21.5 million (\$24.8 million if the underwriters' over-allotment option is exercised in full).
+We expect to make a capital contribution of these proceeds to Philadelphia Suburban Water.
+We expect that Philadelphia Suburban Water will use these proceeds to reduce outstanding debt under its revolving credit agreement incurred for capital expenditures and for acquisitions of water systems.
 As of June 30, 2000, the principal amount outstanding under Philadelphia Suburban Water's revolving credit agreement was \$50 million.
 Interest on outstanding balances under this revolving credit agreement is based, at Philadelphia Suburban Water's option, on the prime rate, an adjusted federal funds rate, an adjusted London Interbank Offered Rate corresponding to the interest period selected, an adjusted Euro-Rate corresponding to the interest period selected or at rates offered by the banks.
 As of June 30, 2000, the weighted average interest rate on the principal amount outstanding under this revolving credit agreement was 6.77%.